 This brief burst of wine shopping will keep us stocked for at least a year, and will save us money to boot!

-It's more difficult for me to give advice about beer and booze.
+A brief word about booze It's more difficult for me to give advice about beer and booze.
 I don't drink beer, and I'm under the impression that each state has different rules and regulations for the sale of distilled spirits.

 Here in Oregon, for instance, liquor stores are under the oversight of the Oregon Liquor Control Commission, which tightly regulates how and what they can sell, and at what price.
 Because prices are controlled by the state, shoppers can visit the OLCC website to download a price list and to see current specials.